Rosella Hightower

-Rosella Hightower (January 10, 1920 – November 4, 2008) was an American ballerina and member of the Choctaw Nation who achieved fame in both the United States and Europe.
+Rosella Hightower (January 10, 1920 – November 4, 2008) was an American ballerina and member of the Choctaw Nation.
+One of the Five Moons, she achieved fame in both the United States and Europe, and later enjoyed a career as an instructor and opera director.

-Biography
+Early life

-Rosella Hightower was born in Durwood, Carter County, Oklahoma, the only child of Charles Edgar Hightower and his wife, the former Eula May Fanning.
-Of Choctaw heritage, she moved with her family to Kansas City, Missouri after her father took a new position with the Missouri-Kansas-Texas Railroad.
+Rosella Hightower was born in Durwood, Carter County, Oklahoma, the only child of the Choctaw Charles Edgar Hightower and his wife, the former Eula May Fanning.
+She moved with her family to Kansas City, Missouri after her father took a new position with the Missouri-Kansas-Texas Railroad.
 Hightower began her dance training in Kansas City under the instruction of Dorothy Perkins.

+Career

 After a 1937 appearance by Russian choreographer and ballet dancer Léonide Massine in Kansas City with Wassily de Basil's Ballets Russes, Massine invited Hightower to join a new ballet company he was forming in Monte Carlo.
 Hightower traveled to France at her own expense and discovered that she had been invited for further auditions and had been given no commitment of employment by the group.
 She was ultimately accepted into the Ballet Russe de Monte Carlo where she was guided by Massine who recognized her hard work and ability to learn quickly.
 There she met André Eglevsky, her future partner at various dance companies.
 After the outbreak of World War II, Hightower followed the Ballet Russe to New York City, where she joined the Ballet Theater in 1941.